Explaining the context menu and dropdown algorithm

 The first context menu element has fixed size (150.0@300.0) and therefore fits on the screen:

-The second context menu element has fixed size (150.0@300.0) and also fits on the screen.
-It's relative bounds to the previous menu element is (0@50) corner: (150@100), indicating to which part of the first menu element it want to be placed.
+The second context menu element has a fixed size of (150.0@300.0) and also fits on the screen.
+Its bounds relative to the previous menu element are (0@50) corner: (150@100), indicating to which part of the first menu element it wants to be placed.

-Similarly, the third context menu element has fixed size (100.0@200.0) and also fits on the screen.
-It's relative bounds to the previous menu element is (0@50) corner: (200@100), indicating to which part of the second menu element it want to be placed.
+Similarly, the third context menu element has a fixed size of (100.0@200.0) and also fits on the screen.
+Its bounds relative to the previous menu element are (0@50) corner: (200@100), indicating to which part of the second menu element it wants to be placed.